tuguzD/obsidian-plug-in-pack/README.md

 ### 🛠️ Create note [templates](https://help.obsidian.md/Plugins/Templates) (for future use)
 - [Templater](https://github.com/SilentVoid13/Templater) – insert variables and functions' results into templates, manipulate them with `JavaScript`
-- [QuickAdd](https://github.com/chhoumann/quickadd) – create notes from templates using custom "[choices](https://quickadd.obsidian.guide/docs/#first-steps)" (templates, captures, macros, multis)
+- [QuickAdd](https://github.com/chhoumann/quickadd) – create notes from templates using custom “[choices](https://quickadd.obsidian.guide/docs/#first-steps)” (templates, captures, macros, multis)

 ## 🧭 Improve *navigation* between your files
-- [Vertical Tabs](https://github.com/oxdc/obsidian-vertical-tabs) – group, organize and efficiently navigate between tabs using a interactable vertical list of them
+- [Vertical Tabs](https://github.com/oxdc/obsidian-vertical-tabs) – group, organize and efficiently navigate between tabs using an interactable vertical list of them
 - [Quick Explorer](https://github.com/pjeby/quick-explorer) – make breadcrumbs interactable: view vault contents, navigate it and quickly preview any note
 - [Double Click Tab](https://github.com/Quorafind/Obsidian-Double-Click-Tab) – double-click a tab with a modifier key, moving it to new side pane/window (or just close it)
-- [Homepage](https://github.com/mirnovov/obsidian-homepage) – set any note as a "landing" page that will be opened when app launches and/or all tabs are closed
+- [Homepage](https://github.com/mirnovov/obsidian-homepage) – set any note as a “landing” page that will be opened when app launches and/or all tabs are closed
-- [Beautitab](https://github.com/andrewmcgivery/obsidian-beautitab) – replace empty "New tab" with a page containing background, search bar, recent notes/bookmarks
+- [Beautitab](https://github.com/andrewmcgivery/obsidian-beautitab) – replace empty “New tab” with a page containing background, search bar, recent notes/bookmarks
 - ~~[Rich Foot](https://github.com/jparkerweb/rich-foot) – display backlinks, outlinks, and created/modified dates in a footer of any note (unless ignored)~~
-  - disabled (for now) due to a "flickering" conflict with "Hover Editor" plugin
+  - disabled (for now) due to a “flickering” conflict with “Hover Editor” plugin

 ### 📄 View *chosen file* faster
 - [Mouse Navigation](https://github.com/hobeom/obsidian-mouse-navigation) – use gestures while pressing `RMB`: scroll note to top/bottom, navigate forward/backward
 - [Chord Sheets](https://github.com/olvidalo/obsidian-chord-sheets?tab=readme-ov-file#-autoscroll) – start/stop automatic scroll of an active note, configure scrolling speed on the fly
 - [Typewriter Mode](https://github.com/davisriedel/obsidian-typewriter-mode) – enable typewriter scrolling, so that current line (cursor) stays at fixed position of a view
 - [Dynamic Outline](https://github.com/theopavlove/obsidian-dynamic-outline) – view a floating table of contents for an opened note (without the need to open any [Sidebars](https://help.obsidian.md/User+interface/Sidebar))
-- [Jump to link](https://github.com/mrjackphil/obsidian-jump-to-link) – quickly navigate between links, or jump to any word inside of opened note (via hotkeys)
+- [Jump to link](https://github.com/mrjackphil/obsidian-jump-to-link) – quickly navigate between links, or jump to any word inside opened note (via hotkeys)

 ## ✏️ Perform complex *note editing* tasks
-- [Smart Typography](https://github.com/mgmeyers/obsidian-smart-typography) – convert sets of characters into a single ones, that are useful for text typography
+- [Smart Typography](https://github.com/mgmeyers/obsidian-smart-typography) – convert sets of characters into a single one, that are useful for text typography
 - [Various Complements](https://github.com/tadashi-aikawa/obsidian-various-complements-plugin) – auto-complete words (like in IDEs) from vault contents and/or custom dictionaries
 - [Note Refactor](https://github.com/lynchjames/note-refactor-obsidian) – split any chosen note, or extract selected part of a note into a new/existing one
 - [Waypoint](https://github.com/IdreesInc/Waypoint) – automatically generate (add/update) tables of contents (link folder note with the regular ones)